For a free, no obligation conversation with a solicitor contact us.

 We know that it can be a confusing process and one which most will have never experienced before.
 Accordingly, we always take the time to explain how it works before understanding the background and advising on how your legal rights compare to the terms proposed.

-Call us now or read our complete guide for employees on settlement agreements
+Call or email us now with any questions or read our complete guide for employees on settlement agreements

-You might also find useful this blog on 10 answers for employees who have been offered a settlement agreement or our complete guide to settlement agreements for employees which is .
-It includes a video of one of our settlement agreement lawyers answering some common questions.
+You might also find useful this blog on 10 answers for employees who have been offered a settlement agreement.

 When you contact us about your settlement agreement, you can expect the following: